dd32/td-gh-ex/readme.txt

 /**********************************************************/

 == CHANGE LOG ==
+= Version 1.0.6 =
+* Replaced the_title with the_title_attribute in attributes to avoid plugin conflict.
+* Hungarian language file added.
+Thanks to Mr. Ervin Gűth for providing the language files.

 = Version 1.0.5 =
 * Filter added to remove the more link redirecting to middle of content.
 * Polish language file added.